sameer/purisa.me/content/blog/usb_c_soldering_iron/index.md

 ![Record player PCB with smooth traces](record_player_pcb.jpg)

 I used my laptop's 60W USB-C charger to power the Pinecil.
 It heats up *really fast*.
 The tip conducts well and the solder melts quickly.
-There is some hysteresis near the target temperature but it stabilizes after a bit.
+There is some oscillation around the target temperature, but it stabilizes after a bit.

 The only issue I had was some awkwardness with safely positioning the iron when not in use.
 The [mini stand](https://pine64.com/product/pinecil-portable-mini-stand/) provided a place to rest the Pinecil without damaging my table.
 However, I was worried the entire time about pulling on the cable and dropping the iron.
 I will probably design and 3D print a more secure mounted stand.